Five Below

-Five Below Inc. (stylized as fiVe BEL°W) is an American chain of specialty discount stores that sells products that are less than $5, plus a small assortment of products from $6 to $25.
-Founded by Tom Vellios and David Schlessinger and headquartered in Philadelphia, Pennsylvania, the chain is aimed at tweens and teens.
-There are over 1,100 stores located across the United States.
+Five Below, Inc. is an American chain of specialty discount gift shops that prices most of its products at up to $5, plus a smaller assortment of products priced up to $40.
+Founded in 2002 by Tom Vellios and David Schlessinger and headquartered in Philadelphia, Pennsylvania, the chain is aimed at tweens and teens.
+By 2014, there were more than 1,850 stores located across the United States.

 History

 David Schlessinger, founder of Encore Books and Zany Brainy, and Tom Vellios, former CEO of Zany Brainy, founded Five Below on October 4, 2002 in Wayne, Pennsylvania.

-On March 18, 2020, Five Below announced the temporary closing of all stores due to the COVID-19 outbreak.
-However, as of May 29, 2020, 75% of Five Below stores across the United States reopened with plans for new stores to open up.
+On March 18, 2020, Five Below announced the temporary closing all of its stores due to the COVID-19 outbreak.
+However, by June 6, 2025, 100% of Five Below stores across the United States reopened with plans for new stores to open up.
+This may account for an increase in foot traffic in 2022-2023, as reported by Unacast, a company that provides location insights.
+According to Unacast, Five Below experienced "a remarkable 63% year-over-year increase in foot traffic" between Q2 2022 to Q2 2023.